Probiotics, Prebiotics and Fibre: What's the Difference?

 The terms probiotics, prebiotics and fibre are often used interchangeably in conversations about gut health, but they each serve very different purposes.
-Understanding these differences is especially important for people managing irritable bowel syndrome (IBS) or other gastrointestinal conditions, where the wrong approach can sometimes worsen symptoms rather than improve them.
+Understanding these differences is especially important for people managing medically diagnosed IBS or other gastrointestinal conditions, where the wrong approach can sometimes worsen symptoms rather than improve them.

 This blog explores what each of these terms really means, how they function, and how they fit into a broader gut health strategy.

 Probiotics are live microorganisms that, when taken in adequate amounts, may offer health benefits.
 Their value lies in strain-specific effects, meaning not all probiotics have the same impact.
-While many probiotic products are marketed broadly for "gut health," only a handful of strains have demonstrated clinical benefit in conditions like IBS.
+While many probiotic products are marketed broadly for "gut health," only a handful of strains have demonstrated benefit in people with medically diagnosed IBS and other gastrointestinal conditions.

-Two of the most studied strains in IBS include:
+Two of the most studied strains for medically diagnosed IBS include:

 It is important to note that probiotics are typically used for symptom management rather than to broadly improve gut microbial diversity.
 While some people experience relief with probiotic use, others may not see any noticeable change.
 These products are best used with a specific purpose in mind.